4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

 ```

 ### 2.3 Copy the Dynamic Library
 The compiled dynamic libraries should be copied into the `udf` directories for both TaskManager and tablets.
+Please create a new `udf` directory if it does not exist.
 - The `udf` directory of a tablet is `path_to_tablet/udf`.
 - The `udf` directory of TaskManager is `path_to_taskmanager/taskmanager/bin/udf`.